Thank you for your interest in the TIS .

 - Scripting has been rigorously optimized to reduce sim overhead.

-- Presets included for Club, Rock, Romantic, Country, Metal/Grunge and Jazz or easily create your own.
+- 7 Presets included or easily create your own.

 - Fully copyable - set out as many as you need.